veritas-sot/miniApps/docs/miniApps/kobold.rst

       usage: kobold.py import --filename FILENAME [--dry-run]

 to import the data.
 You can find some examples in the ./kobold/imports directory.

+It is not always possible to automatically recognize which endpoint to use.
+In this case you have to specify the endpoint by using
+--endpoint.
+The endpoint is the name of the nautobot module eg. racks.

 To see what the importer would do use --dry-run.

 A xlsx-sheet to import multiple devices looks like this: